 - Predictive genetic testing involves use of a genetic test in an asymptomatic person to predict future risk of developing a certain disease.
-One of the limitations of predictive genetic testing is the challenge in interpreting positive test results, because some individuals who test positive for a disease-associated variantmutation may never develop the disease.
-Predictive testing can identify variantsmutations that increase a person's risk of developing disorders with a genetic basis, such as certain types of cancer.
-Targeted pre-symptomatic genetic testing can determine whether a person will develop a genetic disorder, such as hereditary hemochromatosis (an iron overload disorder), before any signs or symptoms appear.
-In order to be useful in the clinical setting, the results of predictive genetic testing should have a high positive predictive value, and evidence should demonstrate that such results improve either disease prevention or management, as compared with routine medical care without results of genetic testing. - Diagnostic genetic testing is used to identify or rule out a specific genetic or chromosomal condition.
-In many cases, genetic testing is used to confirm a diagnosis when a particular condition is suspected based on physical signs and symptoms.
-Diagnostic testing can be performed before birth or at any time during a person's life, but is not available for all genes or all genetic conditions.
-The results of a diagnostic genetic test can influence a person's choices about health care and the management of the disorder. - Prognostic genetic testing is used to assess the risk of progression and course in an asymptomatic individual not yet diagnosed with a disease, and as a means to forecast whether an individual diagnosed
+One of the limitations of predictive genetic testing is the challenge in interpreting positive test results, because some individuals who test positive for a disease-associated mutation may never develop the disease.
+Predictive testing can identify mutations that increase a person's risk of developing disorders with a genetic basis, such as certain types of cancer.
+Targeted presymptomatic genetic testing can determine whether a person will develop a genetic disorder, such as hereditary hemochromatosis (an iron overload disorder), before any signs or symptoms appear.
+In order to be useful in the clinical setting, the results of predictive genetic testing should have a high positive predictive value, and evidence should demonstrate that such results improve either disease prevention or management, as compared with routine medical care without results of genetic testing. - Diagnostic genetic testing is used to identify or rule out a specific genetic or chromosomal condition. -In many cases, genetic testing is used to confirm a diagnosis when a particular condition is suspected based on physical signs and symptoms.- Diagnostic testing can be performed before birth or at any time during a person's life, but is not available for all genes or all genetic conditions. -The results of a diagnostic genetic test can influence a person's choices about health care and the management of the disorder. - Prognostic genetic testing is used to assess the risk of progression and course in an asymptomatic individual not yet diagnosed with a disease, and as a means to forecast whether an individual diagnosed with a disease will have a serious or benign course (prognostic).- For example, prognostic genetic testing, when performed in persons with confirmed chronic lymphocytic leukemia (CLL), helps to inform optimal disease management and also predicts survival and disease progression. - Therapeutic genetic testing (including, but not limited to, pharmacotherapeutics) involves the identification of a genetic variant that affects the way an individual responds to a therapeutic intervention. -This application is often seen in the area of pharmacogenetic testing where genetic test results are used to inform treatment decisions with regards to how an individual is expected to respond to a particular drug therapy.